 - Kosher salt and freshly cracked black pepper, to taste

 - Cajun seasoning (like Slap Ya Mama), to taste

 - 2 slices of bacon

 If preparing in the oven, preheat oven to 350 degree F. Trim and peel the onion but leave the root intact.
 Cut a very thin sliver off of the root end if you need to level the onion.
-Cut a 1-inch core out of the top of the onion.
+Cut a 1-inch core out of the top of the onion; reserve scraps for another use.
 Peel the garlic and cut into slivers; stuff into the onion.

 Place onion onto a square of foil large enough to wrap the onion and enclose the top.
 Double wrap if cooking on the grill.
 Drizzle onion with the balsamic vinegar, place the butter into the center of onion, and season lightly with salt, pepper and Cajun seasoning.
 Wrap onion with one slice of bacon, then the other, securing with a toothpick if needed.
 Seal foil tightly around the onion.

 Place onto a hot grill or bake on a tray in a preheated 350 degree F oven for 1 hour.
 Carefully open the tops of the packets and return to the oven for 20 minutes, to crisp the bacon.
 Serve as is in the packets, one per person, or use a spatula to remove onion to a serving platter, pouring the juices over the top.